weijian2/Event-Search-Recommendation-Engine/README.md

 Run the imported project by “right-clicking” on the new project and selecting “Run As -> Run on Server. <br>

+## Usage/Quick Start
+Login using demo account and password(1111/2222), like an event, enjoy!:+1:

 ## Screenshots
 login page
 ![](https://github.com/weijian2/Event-Search-Recommendation-Engine/raw/master/demoPics/login.png)